Kimberly Maich, PhD, OCT, BCBA-D

 BA (Psychology) University of Guelph

-Alves, K., & Maich, K. (In Press, May 2019).
+Alves, K., & Maich, K. (May 2019).
 What parents want: Parental perspectives of children with ASD on a community-based parent education program.
 Canadian Journal of New Scholars in Education.

-van Rhijn, T., Osborne, C., Ranby, S., Maich, K., Hall, C., Rzepecki, L., & Hemmerich, A. (In Press, May 2019).
+van Rhijn, T., Osborne, C., Ranby, S., Maich, K., Hall, C., Rzepecki, L., & Hemmerich, A. (2019).
 Peer play in inclusive child care settings: Assessing the impact of stay, play, and talk, a peer-mediated social skills program.
 Child Care in Practice.

 Maich, K., Hall, C., van Rhijn, T., & Squires, K. (November 2018).
 Investigating stay, play, and talk: A peer-mediated social skills intervention for young children with autism spectrum disorder and social challenges.
 Exceptionality Education International 28(2), 82-104.
 Retrieved from https://ir.lib.uwo.ca/eei/vol28/iss2/5/